Crypto-Gi/qdrant_search_api_v3/mcp-server/INSTALL.md

 What MCP servers are running?
 ```

-Expected: `qdrant-rag` should be listed and active.
+Expected: `docsplorer` should be listed and active.

 ### Test 2: List Available Tools

 Ask:
 ```
-What tools does the qdrant-rag MCP server provide?
+What tools does the docsplorer MCP server provide?
 ```

 Expected: 5 tools listed: